agarsev/visse/README.md

     network training and expert system building.
 - [VisSE Corpus](https://github.com/agarsev/visse-corpus): a corpus of handwritten SignWriting annotations of Spanish Sign Language, in Quevedo dataset format, with trained neural networks and recognition pipelines.
+While we finish its annotation, it is not publicly available, but partial packaged releases will be made available in this repository.
 - [VisSE App](https://github.com/agarsev/visse-app): a progressive web application for the explanation of handwritten SignWriting instances.
 It identifies the different components of the trascription, and gives a textual explanation of their meaning as well as a 3D model of the hands involved.

+## Research

+The expert system that makes the project possible is described in the following
+publication:

+- TODO

 ## Usage